 November 10, 2008

 A nice little article about bald eagles.
 Mainly for fun.
-It is open access, at: Beauty Is Only Feather Deep.
-(C L Raven, American Scientist 94:392, 9/06.)
+Beauty Is Only Feather Deep.
+(C L Raven, American Scientist 94:392, September 2006.)

 The bald eagle is an American symbol -- and sometimes people wonder why.